danielmoi/command-line-tute/lessons/00-shells-terminals-command-lines.md

 A terminal provides a text input/output environment in which a user can interact with a mainframe.

-As such, a terminal is a remote piece of hardware.
+As such, a terminal is a piece of hardware, located remotely from the mainframe.

 A user at a terminal: